Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-lambdas.md

 using the `&` syntax, e.g. with `def my_method(&block)`?
 Well that's implicit creation of a proc, which means it's just a normal proc, not a lambda.

+Second, they are fussy about getting the right number of arguments.
+Too many or too few will throw an error.

-Second, they treat the `return` keyword differently.
+Third, they treat the `return` keyword differently.
 In a lambda `return` will exit from the body of the lambda back into the code from which the lambda was called.
 But calling `return` inside a proc triggers a return from the method in which was the proc was called.
 So in this example the second `puts` won't